ronald-yu/gpt-amc-eval/README.md

 | Max Score              | N/A             | 153                       | 0                        | 918                            |

 We hi-light the following observations:
-* There is extremely high variance in the results of the model.
+* There is extremely high variance and range in the results of the model.
 We cannot skirt around this problem with 0-temperature sampling either, as it does not give a good estimate of the model's mean capability.
 In order to reduce the standard deviation to be around the half-question mark, taking the mean result over 100 samples (thereby reducing the standard deviation by 10) is quite necessary.
 * GPT-3.5 is very bad at this task, on average marginally outperforming a weak student who abstains from answering every question.
 * Ensemble voting is particularly helpful, even exceeding the single reported GPT-4 run by multiple standard deviations.
 While it is conveient that ensembling is so helpful, this raises the question of whether the model can be trained to more reliably output the correct knowledge that it appears to have access to so that single-run performance has lower variance than it currently does  and similar performance as ensembling.